LGBT community stages massive kiss at Piedmont Park Saturday

 Surveillance video of the Salt Lake City incident:

-“After two or three weeks, [the Great Nationwide Kiss-In] spread across the country to people who were willing to devote some time, effort and a bit of money to the cause, so I just saw it and said, ‘Well, why don’t we have one in Atlanta?
+“After two or three weeks it spread across the country to people who were willing to devote some time, effort and a bit of money to the cause, so I just saw it and said, ‘Well, why don’t we have one in Atlanta?
 I can do this,’” Oxford says.
-“So I started the website and started making some fliers and telling friends, and it all took off from there.”
+“So I started the website and started making some flyers and telling friends and it all took off from there.”

-“At school, the reaction has been, well, I’m just doing the protest because I’m the regular faggot kid.
-But they can say whatever they want; I’ve still got my friends.
-All of my friends are attending, and they totally support everything.”
+“At school, the reaction has been, well just because I’m doing the protest I’m just the regular faggot kid but they can say whatever they want, I’ve still got my friends.
+All of my friends are attending and they totally support everything.”

-Oxford doesn’t come across as angry or bitter, though.
-He speaks in calm, thoughtful tones about what he hopes will be accomplished with the Kiss-In: “Hopefully, people see it for what it is and talk about it among themselves and hopefully reach more accepting conclusions about the LGBT community.”
+Oxford doesn’t come off as angry or bitter though.
+He speaks in calm, thoughtful tones about what he hopes is accomplished with the Kiss-In:

-Oxford also wanted to make clear that straight couples are invited to take part in the Kiss-In to show their support.
+Oxford also wanted to make clear that straight couples are invited to take part in the Kiss-In as well to show their support.

 “You just have to find the courage within to do what you want to do.”